-When it starts to get cold or it’s cold all year round, you need a heat source that can ensure a comfortable temperature around you.
+When it starts to get cold, or it’s cold all year round, you need a heat source that can ensure a comfortable temperature around you.
 There are many ways how you can heat up your home – electric heaters, hot water radiators, propane heaters and so on.
 However, what if you need a relatively cheap, reliable, economical and easy to move around heat source?
 If so, Kerosene heater is one of the best choices.
-First of all kerosene heaters are generally much safer than gas heaters.
+First of all kerosene heaters are much safer than gas heaters.
 You also don’t need electricity, making them great for emergency heating purposes.
 They are usually very portable – you can place it in one room and later move it to another.
 The best thing is – you can use them for indoors and outdoors.

 Once again we have spent hours and hours testing and comparing the best kerosene heaters on the market.
 Therefore, we have come up with our list of Top 9 Best Kerosene Heaters.
 Take a look!

 Our first pick is Dyna-Glo RMC-95C6 indoor kerosene heater.
-It great for home appliances.
+It is great for home appliances.
 It’s very efficient, economical, easy to use and safe.
 With the heat output of 23000 BTU, it can heat up area of 1000 square feet which is more than enough.
 As for features, you get automatic ignition and safety switch which turns the heater off if it gets knocked over.

-Master MH-70-SS-A is radiant and fan forced heating system.
+Master MH-70-SS-A is radiant, and fan forced heating system.
 It features Power on/off switch, fuel gauge, and electronic controls.
 This is one of the best radiant kerosene heaters on the market.
 A great buy if you want to heat a specific area or object.

 If you are looking for a reliable and very durable heating solution that’s perfect for large areas, one of the best choices is Dyna Glo Delux KFA135DGD.
-It has a massive 135K BTU heat output meaning it can heat up an area of 3,200 square feet.
+It has a large 135K BTU heat output meaning it can heat up an area of 3,200 square feet.
 Thanks to attached wheels, it’s easy to move from one place to another.